peterhenryfirst/nei-engine/README.md

-# NILA EUPHORBIA IBIS ENGINE
+# NEI (Nila Euphorbia Ibis) ENGINE

-todo

-descriptive tagline
+It is a basic game engine to use and experiment with different mechanics with canvas and webgl.

-The name is obtained from the wikipedia home with random article:
+The name goes from the wikipedia home with random article:

   - NILA: http://en.wikipedia.org/wiki/Nila_%28Ramayana%29
   - AUPHORBIA: http://en.wikipedia.org/wiki/Euphorbia
   - IBIS: http://en.wikipedia.org/wiki/Ibis

-NILA:
+I selected that name because i did not find an approximate name to a game engine.

 ## OVERVIEW

-todo
+NEI is a structured game engine, with a basic and easy format to create a 'game'.

+To create a new game you have entities that are a desired logic element, that is represented by his components.
+And each entity can send messages to interact with other entities/components.

 ## EXAMPLE USAGE